mpekchri/SymfonyRabbitMQ/docs/docs/index.md

 ## Documentation
-Documentation files. which are used to build the current site, can be found at this [github repository](https://github.com/mpekchri/SymfonyRabbitMQ) under the docs/ directory.
+Documentation files, which are used to build the current site, can be found at this [github repository](https://github.com/mpekchri/SymfonyRabbitMQ) under the docs/ directory.
 If you wish to edit the docs, cd into the docs/ directory and run:

     make serve-docs